gmnr/gmnr.github.io/content/reading/your-money-your-life.md

 expenses for the rest of one's life without having to be employed or dependent on others. (according to [wikipedia](https://en.wikipedia.org/wiki/Financial_independence) anyways).

-However, the book is not about FI alone.
+However, the book is not about FI alone.<br>
 It proposes itself as a corner stone (on which to elaborate further on your own) of a new set of beliefs that are aimed at redefining your relationship with money.

 This belief system is built upon three core concepts:

 1. **Financial Intelligence**: look at your relationship with money objectively
-2. **Financial Integrity**: align all aspect of your financial life with your values
+2. **Financial Integrity**: align all aspect of your financial life with you values
 3. **Financial Independence**: -- _the wikipedia definition_ --

-Each concept is a step in a journey towards FI, which according to the author is just a by-product of your newly found balance with money and all it represents (job, cost of living, worry of the future, etc.), thus liberating you to live the life that you want.
+Each concept is a step in a journey towards FI, which according to the author is just a by-product of your newly found balance with money and all it represents (job, cost of living, worry of the future, etc.), thus liberating you to live the life that you want.<br>
 Some examples of what that may look like are: continuing with your employment as if nothing changed, resigning from your job and volunteering for a cause you deeply care about, taking up part-time jobs to study for new knowledge of a new